canonical/ubuntu-security-documentation/docs/security-features/platform-protections/cpu.rst

 manufacturers have released firmware updates for their BIOS to allow enabling NX (e.g. Lenovo IdeaPads) so make sure to install the latest BIOS if the NX option is missing.

-On Ubuntu 10.04 Lucid Lynx and later, you can check if your hardware is expected to have NX available by running the command:
+You can check if your hardware is expected to have NX available by running the command:

 .. code-block:: shell

    sudo /usr/sbin/check-bios-nx --verbose

+<<<<<<< HEAD
 Once the feature is enabled in the BIOS, it will automatically be used if you’re running a 64-bit kernel.
-If you're using 32-bit, you can start using it if you install the ``-server`` or ``-generic-pae`` flavor of the 32-bit kernel.
+If you're using 32-bit, you must install a ``-server`` or ``-generic-pae`` flavor of the 32-bit kernel.
 As a bonus, you get to address all your physical RAM if you do this too (since the "PAE" mode is the kernel mode that allows NX to work).
-In Ubuntu 9.10 Karmic Koala and later, if you run 32-bit kernels without PAE, you will still have the partial NX emulation.
+If you run 32-bit kernels without PAE, you will still have the partial NX emulation.
 It is required that you use PAE if you want true NX support.

 .. _sev: